@stake: History

-Symantec announced its acquisition of @stake on September 16, 2004, and completed the transaction on October 9, 2004.
+Symantec announced its acquisition of Atstake on September 16, 2004, and completed the transaction on October 9, 2004.

-Several members of @Stake left to form the computer security company "iSEC Partners" in 2004.
-Former @stake academy instructors Rob Cheyne and Paul Hinkle later formed the information security training company "Safelight Security Advisors" in 2007.
-The remaining portion of the @Stake consulting group continues to operate as the "Security Advisory Services" team within Symantec's Security Business Practice.
+Several members of Atstake left to form the computer security company "iSEC Partners" in 2004.
+Former Atstake academy instructors Rob Cheyne and Paul Hinkle later formed the information security training company "Safelight Security Advisors" in 2007.
+The remaining portion of the Atstake consulting group continues to operate as the "Security Advisory Services" team within Symantec's Security Business Practice.

-Post @stake

-Numerous @stake employees pre and post the acquisition by Symantec started their own cyber security services companies, these included: